byamashiro/Python_Projects/README.md

 # Current Errors and Pressing Tasks

+### Issues with data
+- The sort option is exhibiting strange behavior.
+Each column, or some of them, are being sorted.
+For example, the 'doy' column is sorting itself in numerical order (i.e 1-365).

 ### Plot input sequence
 - Create an input sequence for plotting.
 If the user picks a string, only allow non-strings to be plot against.
 Have input if there will be multiple second axis rather than subplot features.
 Include hammer projection in the initial option.

 ### Cityin and Cityout data columns
 - Add cities that have international airports.
 As the toip and fmip, there will be a pair of two cities.
 Eventually plots will be generated with trajectories from the cityin to cityout.

 ### Corruption errors when parsing full dataframe